 Religious place, unique culture, and tradition

-‘Muktinath temple’ is the holy place among Buddhist and Hindus.
-Thousands of visitors trek to Lower Mustang only to visit sacred ‘Muktinath temple’.The trek to Mustang offers you with pre-historic cultures and traditions.
+‘Muktinath temple’ is a holy place among Buddhists and Hindus.
+Thousands of visitors trek to Lower Mustang only to visit the sacred ‘Muktinath temple’.The trek to Mustang offers you pre-historic cultures and traditions.
 The monasteries which were built thousands of years ago are the proofs that speak about the historic cultures and traditions.
-Thanka paintings, Buddhist arts are amazing.
+Thank to paintings, Buddhist arts are amazing.

 A few hollows are little and some are sufficiently bigger to make you lost inside it.
 The holes are found at each place of the Mustang area.
-It is discovered that there are more than a great many emptied space on rocks and grounds.
-Choser cave and Luri cave is a portion of the caverns that you experience on your way.
+It is discovered that there are more than a great many emptied spaces on rocks and grounds.
+Choser cave and Luri cave are a portion of the caverns that you experience on your way.

 The oldest festival celebrated among Buddhist living in Mustang is the Tiji festival.
 The festival is celebrated for the peace and prosperity of the people as well as the whole nation.
 The festival falls during the summer season.
 The people of Lo Manthang celebrate this festival wearing colorful dresses, playing drums, singing folk songs, and dancing.

 Monasteries and Gompas

 As said before, one can encounter many Monasteries and Gompas on their way.
 These monasteries have their own significance.
-The ancient art, culture, tradition, and religion of people living in Mustang are reflected by the monasteries.
-Ghiling Monastery, Namgyal Monastery, Ghami Monastery, Choser Cave, Luri Cave, and The GharGompa are some of the monasteries, cave, and Gompa you can observe on your trek to Mustang.
+The ancient art, culture, tradition, and religion of people living in the Mustang are reflected by the monasteries.
+Ghiling Monastery, Namgyal Monastery, Ghami Monastery, Choser Cave, Luri Cave, and The GharGompa are some of the monasteries, caves, and Gompa you can observe on your trek to Mustang.

 Stunning Rock developments

 Mustang region lies in between Himalayan ranges Annapurna and Dhaulagiri.
 Indeed, the sloppy, rugged rocks make this region lovely.
 The region offers very less rainfall resulting formation of naturally occurring rocks.
 All types of rocks can be found in this region.
-Upper Mustang trek yields significance for researchers.
+The Upper Mustang trek yields significance for researchers.